WHY DOES IT MATTER WHO IS AT FAULT IN A MULTI-VEHICLE ACCIDENT?

-Determining who the at-fault driver is in a car accident is essential for understanding who to serve with the claim, and assessing whether a claim is going to succeed.
+Determining who is at fault in a multi-vehicle accident is essential for making a legal claim, as it will determine who to serve with the claim, and aid in assessing whether the claim is likely to succeed.

-This is usually relatively straightforward in a two-car accident.
+Determining fault is usually relatively straightforward in a two-car accident.
 Generally, the vehicle that rear-ends the other, fails to give way at an intersection, disobeys a traffic light, or otherwise breaches the road rules is at fault.
-However, things become difficult when there are more than two cars.
+However, determining who is at fault becomes more difficult when there are more than two cars – like in the case of the recent 12-vehicle accident on the pacific motorway.

-If one collision has caused a chain reaction, resulting in a multi-car pileup, it can be difficult determining whose insurance will pay damages.
+If one collision has caused a chain reaction, resulting in a multi-vehicle crash, it can be difficult to determine whose insurance should pay damages.

 In these situations, the assistance of a qualified motor vehicle accident lawyer can be invaluable.

-To make things easier, we’ll go through the process of determining who is liable in a multi-car pileup.
+To make things easier, we’ll go through the process of determining who is liable in a multi-vehicle accident.

-If there is a multi-car pileup, it is essential to determine whether your car hit the vehicle in front first, or whether you stopped in time but were pushed forwards by the car behind rear-ending you.
+If a multi-vehicle accident results in a pileup, it is essential to determine whether the middle car/s hit the vehicle/s in front first, or whether they stopped but were pushed forwards by car/s behind rear-ending them.

-If this can clearly be determined, then responsibility falls on the vehicle behind.
-Obviously, this is not always possible to assess in the chaos of a multi-vehicle accident.
-Therefore, there are additional ways you help gather evidence post-crash.
+If it can clearly be determined that the car/s were pushed forward by the car behind, then all responsibility falls on the vehicle behind.
+Obviously, this is not always easy or possible to assess in the chaos of a multi-vehicle accident.
+Therefore, there are additional ways you can gather evidence post-crash.

-If the police are on the scene quickly and are giving out fines/arresting people for drink driving or running red lights, you may not be at fault.
+If the police are on the scene at the time of the accident and give out fines or arrest people for driving-related offences, this is evidence of a party at fault.
 This information will then be added to a traffic incident report.

 Police reports include details on: